bethanylong/csci330_the_good_parts/source/creating_modifying_schemas.rst

 Once you've created the database and want to add tables, you'll need to connect to that database.
 In Postgres, that's ``\c databasename``.

+If you're using sqlite, you get a perfectly good database "for free" upon connecting to a new database file or using an in-memory database, so you can start creating and using tables right away without ``CREATE DATABASE``.
+With more conventional RDBMSs that run as their own separate service on the system (like Postgres), you will indeed want to create a database encompassing your application's tables.
+(In sqlite, the file you use is effectively your database.)

 CREATE TABLE
 ------------